1909 Dime Value Checker: Errors List, “D”, “O”, “S” & No Mint Mark Worth

 History Of The 1909 Dime

-The Mint Act of 1890 authorized a redesign of the dime, quarter, and half dollar after 25 years of use.
-Chief Engraver Charles E. Barber replaced the long-running Seated Liberty design, which had been in circulation since 1837.
+The Mint Act of 1890 forced a redesign of the dime, quarter, and half dollar after their 25-year run.
+Chief Engraver Charles Barber replaced the Seated Liberty design that had been circulating since 1837.
+Critics at the time called his work uninspired.
+Collectors today tend to disagree.

 Also Read: Top 100 Most Valuable Roosevelt Dimes Worth Money List (Year Chart)